afinemax/Astron_2024/README.md

   - [x] Try using `fitburst` on the CHIME data I have, simulated data, and my possible detection of FRB20240209A.
   - [x] Try a clustering algorithm for reducing the total number of candidates (e.g. DBSCAN).
   - [x] Implement dbscan clustering into `check_frb.py`
+  - [x] Modify the scrits to record observations on Uranus (instead of Mercurius)
+	- Paul, and Tammo did this, plugging in some cabels and running a data stream from mercurius to uranus
+	- can record L and P bands directly onto Uranus

   ### In Progress:
-  - [x] Modify the `start_frb.sh` script to record observations on Uranus & Mercurius computers.
-	- Paul just plugged in the for cables connecting Uranus to Mercurius.
-	- Can record L band not sure about P band right now
   - [ ] Implement [TransientX](https://github.com/ypmen/TransientX) into the pipeline.
 	- Waiting for it to be installed on Uranus.
   - [x] Fix `if` statments for `--ignorechan` option in `check_frb.py`